exeter-fp/category-theory/Dave/07-functors/readme.md

 1. Can we turn the Maybe type constructor into a functor by defining:

 `fmap _ _ = Nothing`

+No, functors preserve structure, what about Just ?
+What about Id ?

 which ignores both of its arguments?
 (Hint: Check the functor laws.)

 2. Prove functor laws for the reader functor.
 Hint: it’s really simple.

 3. Implement the reader functor in your second favorite language (the first being Haskell, of course).